helium/HIP/0040-validator-denylist.md

 - Committee members are voted on by the community.
 - The committee will produce the first list of its kind to be automatically included with the validator software.
 - This committee will analyse hotspots, patterns of gaming, and then submit evidence to the committee to discuss and vote on.
+- A Super majority vote (66%+) is needed for a hotspot to be added to the denylist
 - The Committee will generate a list of hotspot addresses and publish it.

 Analysis / generation